kotulc/kotulc.github.io/visualizations.md

 # Visualizations

-The goal of this project is to create a convienent framework for combining and animating matplotlib components concurrently.
-The product is akin to a dashboard with the single purpose of displaying multiple plots, each with many different sources of sequential information.
+The goal of this project is to create a convienent framework for combining and animating matplotlib components (subplots) concurrently.
+The final combined plot is akin to a dashboard with the single purpose of displaying multiple subplots, each with one or more different sources of sequential data.

 Component subplots may be updated on a step or sub-step schedule, meaning that select subplots can display information at different rates or resolutions.
 The sub-step animation support provides an additional layer of flexibilty when displaying sequential data that may have been collected at different intervals.
-For more information please see the project wiki page.
+For more information regarding use and functionality please see the project wiki page.

-For more information, see this project on [github](https://github.com/kotulc/visualizations)
+For more information, find this project on [Github](https://github.com/kotulc/visualizations)

 <iframe width="560" height="315" src="https://www.youtube.com/playlist?list=PLEdChgWgMikRklosGSdQG6m57HPVQAxdc" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>